 Sperm is collected from the male partner and ‘washed’ in a laboratory to get rid of the seminal fluid, which can cause severe cramping in women.

-Done around the time of ovulation for best results, the whole process takes about 90 minutes to complete, but the process of insemination itself is a few minutes long.
-Using a soft narrow silicone catheter, the washed semen is placed in the uterine cavity of the woman, improving the chances of fertilization.
+IUI is done around the time of ovulation for best results.
+The whole process takes about 90 minutes to complete, but the process of insemination itself is a few minutes long.
+Using a soft narrow silicone catheter, the washed semen is placed in the uterine cavity, improving the chances of fertilization.

 Intrauterine insemination usually takes 15 to 20 minutes and takes place at our medically-equipped MMC IVF clinic facility.
 The IUI procedure does not require any medications or painkillers.
 Our specially trained IVF doctors and nurses carry out the insemination procedure with utmost precision and safety.